Sonnenstein Euthanasia Centre: Precursor to the "Final Solution"

 In addition, in summer 1941 more than one thousand inmates from concentration camps were executed at Pirna-Sonnenstein as part of Action 14f13.
 At the time the camps did not have their own gas chambers.
 The scale of prisoner transportation to Sonnenstein is still not fully known.
 Records show transportations from the concentration camps of Sachsenhausen, Buchenwald and Auschwitz.
 The mass gassing of almost 600 inmates from the Auschwitz concentration camp at the end of July 1941 marked the transition to a new dimension in war crime.

 In the first half of 1942 extermination camps for Polish and European Jews were established, especially in East Poland, under Operation Reinhard, that were able to draw on the experience gained under Action T4.
-About a third of the employees at the Sonnenstein Death Institute were deployed during 1942 and 1943 to the extermination camps of Bełżec, Sobibor and Treblinka.
+About a third of the employees at the Sonnenstein killing centre were deployed during 1942 and 1943 to the extermination camps of Bełżec, Sobibor and Treblinka.

 Traces removed

-During the summer of 1942 the euthanasia institute of Sonnenstein was dissolved and the gas chamber and crematorium dismantled.
+During the summer of 1942 the killing centre at Sonnenstein was dissolved and the gas chamber and crematorium dismantled.
 After careful removal of the traces of the crime, the building was used from the end of 1942 as a military hospital by the Wehrmacht.
-In the so-called Dresden Doctors' Trial in the summer of 1947 some of the participants in the killings at Sonnenstein were held to account.
-The Dresden jury sentenced to death Hermann Paul Nitsche, who from spring 1940 was one of the medical directors in charge of the extermination of patients in the German Reich, as well as two of the Sonnenstein nurses.
+In the Dresden Doctors' Trial in the summer of 1947, some of the participants in the killings at Sonnenstein were held to account.
+The Dresden jury handed down four death sentences, including Hermann Paul Nitsche, who from spring 1940 was one of the medical directors in charge of murdering patients.

 After the doctors' trial, the crimes committed were rarely mentioned in Pirna.
 During the time of East Germany, the story was repressed and largely concealed for four decades.
-On the Sonnenstein site a large factory was built that was kept shielded from the public; the firm used the buildings of the death centre.
+A large factory was built on the Sonnenstein site that was kept shielded from the public; the firm used the buildings of the killing centre.

 Number of victims

-According to surviving internal T4 statistics, in the Sonnenstein Euthanasia Centre in 15 months between June 1940 and 1 September 1941 a total of 13,720 people were executed in the gas chamber:
+According to surviving internal T4 statistics, in the Sonnenstein killing centre in 15 months between June 1940 and 1 September 1941 a total of 13,720 people were executed in the gas chamber:

 These statistics only cover the first phase of Action T4, that was ended by an order from Adolf Hitler on 24 August 1941.
-After the temporary interruption of Action T4, a further 1,031 concentration camp prisoners from Buchenwald, Sachsenhausen and Auschwitz were executed in Sonnenstein under the code name "Special treatment 14 f 13".
+After the temporary interruption of Action T4, a further 1,031 concentration camp prisoners from Buchenwald, Sachsenhausen and Auschwitz were murdered in Sonnenstein under the program known as "Action 14f13".
 One of the best-known victims was the Dresden artist, Elfriede Lohse-Wächtler.
 Likewise the church solicitor Martin Gauger, who came from Buchenwald concentration camp, was murdered in Sonnenstein under 14f13.